We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Dermal fillers

-If swelling occurs after 2 weeks, a person should see a doctor to find the cause.
-Treatment can include oral steroids.
+If swelling occurs after 2 weeks, a person should talk with a doctor to find the cause.
+Treatment may include oral steroids.

 Dental procedures and dental abscesses can cause facial swelling.